 ACT strives to make its performances and facilities accessible to all our patrons.
-For additional information or if you have questions, need assistance, or an accommodation not mentioned below, please contact us at firstname.lastname@example.org or 206.292.7676 (12:00pm-6:00pm, Tues-Sun).
+For additional information or if you have questions, need assistance, or an accommodation not mentioned below, please contact us at firstname.lastname@example.org or 206.292.7676 (12:00pm-5:00pm, Tues-Fri).
 ACT offers the following services:

-Starting with the 2017 Mainstage season, ACT will be offering the Figaro MobiTxt® Closed Captioning System for audience members who are Deaf/ Hard of Hearing (HH).
+ACT will offers the Figaro MobiTxt® Closed Captioning System for audience members who are Deaf/ Hard of Hearing (HH).

 The Figaro system supports closed captioning on individual tablets attached to a “gooseneck” stand on the arm of the patron’s seat anywhere in the theatre.
 The captioning will be run manually by an operator at each performance so there will be no delay in the display.
 Formatting, font size and color can be chosen from a selection of standard settings by the patron, and the display will only be visible to the individual using it and will not disrupt those seated nearby.

-Patrons wishing to utilize the CC system should purchase tickets as they normally would to any of the days listed as “Captioned”, then call or email the Ticket Office to reserve a tablet at email@example.com or 206.292.7676 (12:00pm–6:00pm, Tues–Sun).
+Patrons wishing to utilize the CC system should purchase tickets as they normally would, then call or email the Ticket Office to reserve a tablet at email@example.com or 206.292.7676 (12:00pm–4:00pm, Tues–Fri).
 Tablets may also be requested upon arrival at the theatre.
 A form of ID must be presented in exchange for the tablet and will be returned when the tablet is returned after the show.

 Tickets may be purchased by phone, in person, or the Select-Your-Own-Seat function on this website.
 Please note: In the event of sold out performances, accessible and companion seating may be released for sale to the general public one (1) hour prior to the beginning of each show.